duncan-ship-it/sta20010/assignment1/assignment1.md

  $ Age                     : int  50 31 32 21 33 30 26 29 53 54 ...
  $ Outcome                 : int  1 0 1 0 1 0 1 0 1 1 ...
 ```
-The above dataset describes medical diagnostics from female patients aged 21 years or older of Pima Indian descent, sourced from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The above dataset describes medical predictors from female patients aged 21 years or older of Pima Indian descent, sourced from the National Institute of Diabetes and Digestive and Kidney Diseases.

 There are 768 observations and 9 variables: